szymon-kulak/cucumbero-timer/README.md

 }, [timer, currentAction]);
 ```

-However, this would cause the app to set a NEW interval each time either of these stateful variables are updated.
-We don't want that, so I made the effect clean up after itself by clearing the interval whenever it updates.
+However, this would cause the app to set ANOTHER interval each time either of these stateful variables are updated.
+We don't want that, so I made the effect clean up after itself by clearing the previous interval whenever it updates.

 ```jsx
 useEffect(() => {